Ousmane Dembele injury: Blow for Barcelona as forward limps out of Celta Vigo clash | Goal.com

 Blow for Barcelona as Dembele limps out of Celta clash

-Barcelona forward Ousmane Dembele limped off after just five minutes of their Liga game against Celta Vigo with an apparent hamstring injury.
+Barcelona forward Ousmane Dembele limped off after just five minutes of their Liga game against Celta Vigo with a hamstring injury.

+The ckub have confirmed the nature of the injury and have said the player will have scans on Sunday.

-Dembele was playing as he attempted to return from a hamstring problem that saw him miss a month of action between March and April.
+Dembele was playing as he attempted to return from another hamstring problem that saw him miss a month of action between March and April.

 The extent of the injury is not known, but the France international winger’s participation in the Champions League semi-final second leg against Liverpool on Tuesday must be in doubt.